cyrilovh/snippets/README.md

 # About snippets folder

-This repo was created to help developers, particularly in genealogy.
+This repo was created to help developers with snippets.

 ## ConvertToWebp.php